Frequently Asked Questions

 What are the different therapies you offer and can you explain a little bit about what they do in the session?

-We offer OT, PT and Speech Therapy Sessions.
+We offer Occupational and Speech Therapy Sessions.
 The therapist plans your child’s session based on your child’s treatment plan.
 A variety of “fun” therapy activities are used to promote skills development so that your child can achieve their goals.

 Can I go with my child or do I need to stay in the waiting room?